-The present study revealed significant impacts of genotype (G), environment (E), and G \times E on concentrations of raffinose family oligosaccharides, suggesting their complex genetic regulation in chickpea seeds.
-Sucrose and stachyose were identified as predominant soluble sugars and RFO in chickpea seeds.
-A significant positive correlation was observed between substrate and product concentration in the RFO biosynthetic pathway.
-Among all of the genotypes screened, some were identified as having low RFO concentration.
-Desi genotypes ICCV 07115, ICCV 07116, and ICCV 07117 showed the lowest total RFO (1.58-2.46 mmol/100 g), raffinose (0.27-0.52 g/100 g), and stachyose (0.43-1.05~g/100~g) in the field- as well as GH-grown environments.
-Accession ICC 16528 performed stably in different environmental conditions, and it is one of the kabuli genotypes with low total RFO (2.11-3.84~mmol/100~g), raffinose (0.39-0.74~g/100~g), stachyose (0.90-1.46~g/100~g), and verbascose (0.02-0.06~g/100~g).
+Present study revealed significant impact of genotype (G), environment (E) and G × E on concentration of raffinose family oligosaccharides suggesting their complex genetic regulation in chickpea seeds.
+Sucrose and stachyose were identified as predominant soluble sugar and RFO in chickpea seeds.
+A significant positive correlation was observed between substrate and product concentration in RFO biosynthetic pathway.
+Among all the genotypes screened, some were identified having low RFO concentration.
+Desi genotypes ICCV 07115, ICCV 07116 and ICCV 07117 showed the lowest total RFO (1.58-2.46 mmol/100 g), raffinose (0.27 - 0.52 g/100 g) and stachyose (0.43-1.05 g/100 g) in field as well as GH growing environments.
+Accession ICC 16528 performed stably in different environmental conditions and it is one of the kabuli genotypes with low total RFO (2.11-3.84 mmol/100 g), raffinose (0.39-0.74 g/100 g), stachyose (0.90-1.46 g/100 g) and verbascose (0.02-0.06 g/100 g).
 These genotypes can be utilized in chickpea improvement programs to develop cultivars with reduced RFO concentration.
-The moderate heritability of RFO trait suggested the use of a multilocation trial based approach while using germplasms for chickpea improvement programs.
+Moderate heritability of RFO trait suggested the use of multilocation trials based approach while using germplasms for chickpea improvement programs.